hirokoymj/12-bubbling/README.md

 2. The onClick event handler for the child element is triggered first, which is the handleClick function.
 3. After the handleClick function for the child element is executed, the event **continues to bubble up through the DOM hierarchy to the parent element.**
-4. The onClick event handler for the parent element is also triggered, and the same handleClick function is called again with the event object representing the parent element.
+4. The onClick event handler for the **parent element is also triggered**, and the same handleClick function is called again with the event object representing the parent element.

 - You can use the stopPropagation() method to stop the event from continuing to bubble up the DOM hierarchy when an event occurs on a child element.